Deymosl/JavaHW/README.md

-ps variable's  names are random
+ps variables  names are random